cs-fullstack-master/javascript-template-strings-ic2/README.md

 # JavaScript Template Strings Practice
-# In class practice with Template Strings in JavaScript

 ### Exercise 1:

 Create a variable called ```myName``` and assign it the value of your name as a String.
 Create a template string to format the output and log it to the console as